Skip to main content

 Intermediate

 A deeper examination of bremelanotide’s cardiovascular profile requires moving from the general concept of a blood pressure change to the specific data observed in clinical trials.
 For an individual evaluating this therapy, understanding the precise magnitude and duration of this effect is essential for a nuanced risk assessment.
-The clinical development program for involved extensive monitoring, including ambulatory blood pressure monitoring, to characterize these effects thoroughly.
-This level of detail provides a clear picture of what to expect and informs the recommendations provided by regulatory bodies like the U.S. (FDA).

 A Closer Look at the Clinical Data

-Across multiple Phase 3 clinical trials, the of bremelanotide were shown to be consistent and predictable.
+Across multiple Phase 3 clinical trials, the cardiovascular effects of bremelanotide were shown to be consistent and predictable.
 The data from these studies, which included up to 18 months of use for some participants, provides the most robust information on its safety profile.
 The key findings center on small, transient hemodynamic changes.

 • Systolic Blood Pressure ∞ Following a standard dose, the maximal average increase in systolic blood pressure (the top number) was measured at 6 mmHg.